Among Lawmakers, Budget Battle Heats Up

 SHAPIRO: President Obama argued that Democrats have now signed on to the Republicans' proposed $33 billion in cuts.
 He said the fight now is just over what the cuts should be.
 But on Capitol Hill, House Speaker John Boehner said Republicans never agreed on $33 billion as a final number.

-Representative JOHN BOEHNER (Republican, Ohio; Speaker of the House): They'd like to insist that 33 is the top number and want to use smoke and mirrors in order to get there.
+JOHN BOEHNER: They'd like to insist that 33 is the top number and want to use smoke and mirrors in order to get there.
 That is not acceptable to our members, and we will not agree to it.
 And we did not agree to it.
 We're going to continue to fight for the largest cuts possible.